pascalc/ttmachines/README.markdown

 # talking to machines

-A website intended to help beginners learn programming through interactive lessons at the ClojureScript REPL.
+*Helping beginners learn programming through interactive lessons at the ClojureScript REPL.*

 [Try it online](http://talkingtomachines.org)